 Amy Halloran goes by the moniker the Flour Ambassador on Instagram, and she’s written a book “The New Bread Basket” — what she calls a love story about grains and the people who grow, mill and bake with them.

-When we caught up with Halloran at her home in Troy, New York this week, she was making waffles.
+When we caught up with Halloran at her home in Troy, New York, she was making waffles.

 “These are spelt waffles,” she said, her pleasure obvious through the phone.
 “I’m using some spelt flour that comes from pretty nearby me.
 I have the great good luck of having a milling bakery called Sparrow Bush.
 My neighbors and I got together and bought a ton of flour.
 So maybe it wasn’t a ton of flour, it was about, you know, 400 pounds of flour.”

 Here’s more of Halloran’s conversation with The Allegheny Front’s Julie Grant.

 LISTEN to their conversation